Our People

 Daniel Bauer

-Director - Kim/CranCraig has been working in the environmental education and community outreach industry for more than a decade.
-His passion for engaging children and young adults to become environmental stewards in their community eventually led him from Winnipeg to the Kootenays.
-In his free time you can find him camping, playing volleyball, exploring the mountains with his two dogs or volunteering with Search and Rescue.
+Branch Board Vice PresidentCraig has been working in the environmental education and community outreach industry for more than a decade.
+He has a passion for engaging children and young adults to become environmental stewards in their community.

 Join The Team